HeikoBecker/Lassie/DOCUMENTATION.md

 used in other rules to build up full expressions.
 For example:

     (rule $name ($PHRASE) (SimpleLexiconFn (type name)))

+Lassie also keeps the ontology accessible to its semantics so it gets read when logical forms get executed.

 #### Special Attributes
 The `type` attribute is the only one required for each component and